wik46/learning_x86/README.md

   a.
 Go to the Irvine32.inc file, right click -> properties -> copy the file path.\
   b.
 Right click on the solution -> properties - > linker -> Additional Library Directories -> paste the filepath.<br/>
   c.
 Go to the linker settings -> Input -> Additional dependancies -> add the name of the library file to the front of the semi-colon
-    seperated list (Irvine32.lib)\n
+    seperated list (Irvine32.lib)\
   d.
-(Still inside the properties tab) Microsoft Macro Assembler -> General -> Include Paths -> Include the path to the Irvine32.inc file (c:\Irvine )\n
+(Still inside the properties tab) Microsoft Macro Assembler -> General -> Include Paths -> Include the path to the Irvine32.inc file (c:\Irvine )\

-  ** Note: I when including the Irvine library, my anti-virus software won't let me run the executable file. \n
+  ** Note: I when including the Irvine library, my anti-virus software won't let me run the executable file. \
-            Solution = Add all the executables to the list of exeptions that your anti-virus software should not scan.\n
+            Solution = Add all the executables to the list of exeptions that your anti-virus software should not scan.\